CCSI-Toolset/measurement-optimization/README.md

 - `rotary_bed_MO.py`: Rotary bed case study

-- `Draw_figure.ipynb`: Generates all results figures in the manuscript
+- `draw_figure.ipynb`: Generates all results figures in the manuscript

 ## Example to run code and reproduce figures for case studies